1897 Altdorf

 Obverse

-Stalwart Wilhelm Tell, of robust and burly stature, and heavily bearded, dressed in typical hooded alpine hunter’s tunic, heaves a large heavy crossbow, his trusty companion of both hunt and shot compete, over his brawny shoulder.
-His charismatic aura and dignified composure evident as he glances eastwards.
+Stalwart Wilhelm Tell, of robust and burly stature, and heavily bearded, clad in the typical hooded alpine hunter’s tunic, doth bear a large heavy crossbow, his trusty companion of both hunt and shot compete, o’er his brawny shoulder.
+His charismatic aura and dignified composure evident as he doth glance eastwards.

-At an unhurried pace, he keeps step with his son, arm over his shoulder.
-The boy attired simply in an alpine tunic, grasps his father's hand, looking up at him with youthful admiration and a gladsome heart.
+At an unhurried pace, he doth keep step with his son, arm o’er his shoulder.
+The boy, attired simply in an alpine tunic, doth grasp his father's hand, looking up at him with youthful admiration and a gladsome heart.

 Monument